Job Interview Tips for Recent College Grads

 When you're a recent college graduate, interviewing can be a challenge, especially if you haven't interviewed much.
 That's especially true when you're interviewing for entry-level positions because, in general, it's a level playing field with all candidates having the same basic qualifications.

 However, there are ways to prepare for an interview so you can stand out from the crowd of entry-level candidates and make the best impression on the interviewer.
 The more you prepare by practicing your interview skills, researching the company, being able to show why you're qualified, and by following up after the interview - the better chance you'll get at securing a second interview and a job offer.

 Here are tips for acing an interview for college students and recent graduates from Mike Profita, director of career services at Skidmore College for 25 years and college career expert.

 Top College Grad Job Interview Tips

 Make a List of Your Key Assets.
-Be prepared to share 7- 10 key assets, like skills, course projects, experiences, personal qualities, and knowledge bases, which will enable you to make a solid contribution in that role if you were to be hired.
+Be prepared to share seven to ten key assets, like skills, course projects, experiences, personal qualities, and knowledge bases, which will enable you to make a solid contribution in that role if you were to be hired.

 Show Enthusiasm.
-Be ready to articulate why you are interested in the target job/organization, how it relates to your goals.
+Be ready to articulate why you are interested in the target job or organization and how it relates to your goals.
 Show enthusiasm during the interview for the job.
 Try to stay positive during the interview, even if you're stressed and nervous.

 Practice Interviewing.
 Review common interview questions and think about how you would respond.
 Practice your responses with advisers and use the interview preparation modules offered by the career office at your college.
 The more you practice, the more comfortable you'll be during job interviews.